OpenGene/fastp/README.md

   # base correction by overlap analysis options
   -c, --correction                   enable base correction in overlapped regions (only for PE data), default is disabled
+      --overlap_len_require          the minimum length of the overlapped region for overlap analysis based adapter trimming and correction.
+30 by default. (int [=30])
+      --overlap_diff_limit           the maximum difference of the overlapped region for overlap analysis based adapter trimming and correction.
+5 by default. (int [=5])

   # UMI processing
   -U, --umi                          enable unique molecular identifer (UMI) preprocessing